Thoughts on Training Horses and Riders

 Horse and rider in balance together - this is the goal but also the path to follow..

-And this holds for starting the green horse as well as for the mature upper level horse. . . ..
+And this holds for starting the green horse as well as for the mature upper level horse working on the high-level exercises.

 Nuno Oliveira said: 'Ride your horse to happiness.'
 This is a wonderful guideline I like to follow.